kartelmode/hash-map-experiment/README.md

 The purpose of implementing these 2 maps was to check if avoiding dereferencing gives better performance or not.
 Here we can see that native linear probe version has ~2 times worse performance than default linear probe.

 Why so?
-Native version stores 3 additional arrays, so when we're trying to find value by the key, it accesses these 3 additional arrays and every cache miss in the entry array with high probability gives additional cache misses.
+Native version stores 3 additional arrays, then when we're trying to find value by the key, it accesses these 3 additional arrays and every cache miss in the entry array with high probability gives additional cache misses.

 This is acceptable for rawLinearprobe too, because it stores additional array with proportional length to the capacity of hashmap.